INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Sale of Masonite International Corporation Common Stock of Class Action Lawsuit and Upcoming Deadlines - DOOR

 News provided byPomerantz LLP

-NEW YORK, March 12, 2026 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Masonite International Corporation ("Masonite" or the "Company") (NYSE: DOOR) Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
+NEW YORK, March 19, 2026 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Masonite International Corporation ("Masonite" or the "Company").
+(NYSE: DOOR) Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Masonite and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.